sienheiser/Knowledge/Manim Scripts/Derivatives on manifold.md

 ### Tangent space
 We define a tangent space at a point $p$ on the manifold as the following set.
 Where $\nu_{\gamma,p}$ is the tangent vector of $\gamma$ at $p$.
 Let us pick a point $p$ on the manifold and draw different curves through $p$.
 We can then draw the tangent vector at $p$ for each of these curves.
 All of those tangent vectors belong to the set $T_pM$.
 The tangent vector $\nu_{\gamma,p}$(f) is defined by its action on an arbitrary smooth function $f$ as equal to the derivative of  $f \circ \gamma$  at some $\lambda_0$ where $\gamma(\lambda_0)=p$.
 ## Equations
 We start by applying $x^{-1}\circ x$  to the derivative in the following manner.
-We can do this because $x^{-1}\circ x$ is always one.
-Then we group up the function like this because function composition is associative.
-Then we apply the derivative with the chain rule which gives us the following.
-We are using Einstein summation notation here.
+We can do this because $x^{-1}\circ x$ is always equal to one.
+Then we make the following groupings because function composition is associative.
+After that we apply the derivative with the chain rule which gives us the following, here we are using Einstein summation notation.
+Next we just change the position of the two terms.
+Finally we make the following definition.
+The only change is on the right term.
+All this is saying is that the right term in the last line is defined to be the right term in the second last line.

+Since $f$ is arbitrary we can replace it by an underscore.
+So given a chart $x$ the following is true for any arbitrary smooth function $f$.

 ## Circle example
 ### Introduce circle
 Let's look at the example of a circle.
 If we recollect, a circle is just a set of tuples.
 If I go around the circle we see the different values these tuples have.
 Before we compute the velocity vectors on this circle we need derive charts.
 In my previous video on manifolds I used the circle as an example and made four charts, in this video I would like to derive another set of charts.